Witts Springs, Arkansas

 Witts Springs is an unincorporated community and census-designated place (CDP) in Searcy County, Arkansas, United States.
 It was first listed as a CDP in the 2020 census with a population of 33.
 Witts Springs is located on Arkansas Highway 16, 16.5 mi southwest of Marshall.
 Witts Springs has a post office with ZIP code 72686.
+John Campbell who served in Mexico and the Confederate Army and who was a county surveyor and judge as well as a state senator for two terms had his post office at Witts Springs.

 Education

 The community is served by the Searcy County School District, which operates Marshall High School.

 On July 1, 2003, the Witts Springs School District consolidated into the Marshall School District.
 On July 1, 2004, the Marshall district and the Leslie School District consolidated to form the Searcy County district.
 In 2003 the high school portion of the Witts Springs School was moved to Marshall, and in 2004 the Witts Springs School closed altogether due to a low student enrollment.